10.5-inch iPad Pro review: Beauty of a beast

 The second new display technology on the iPad Pro is ProMotion.
 Apple's brand name for up to 120 Hz adaptive refresh rate, it lets the display ramp up to 120 fps for tasks like drawing with Apple Pencil, so you get ultra-low latency — 20 milliseconds!
 To the right, you can see an example of Apple Pencil on the old iPad Pro (left) and new iPad Pro (right).

 It's the adaptive part that's both so cool and so important.
-120 Hz draws more power than the old, static 60 Hz refresh rate.
-So, Promotion can also ramp down to 24 Hz when higher refresh rates aren't needed.
-That balances things out and helps iPad Pro retain it's Apple-estimated 10 hours of battery life.
+The 9.7-inch iPad Pro introduced variable refresh, which could ramp down from 60 Hz to save power when the higher refresh rate wasn't needed.
+Adaptive refresh can do that too — but it can also ramp up.
+That's important, because 120 Hz takes more power.
+So, mixing it up with 30 Hz or even 24 Hz when you can balances things out and helps iPad Pro retain it's Apple-estimated 10 hours of battery life.

 To do that, iOS has what's essentially a dispatcher: Apps can ask for the refresh rate they want, and iOS figures out what it can give them, when, and how to best match it up with the demands of any other apps that happen to be active at the same time.
 (Apple Pencil gets 120 Hz any and every time its tip hits the display, of course.)